- Pets and Animals

 Weaselpuppy was born as the twin brother of MakingAMark.
 He also is a beautiful, Plain Blue Fox girl, but like his sister actually a spotted one.

 All those brown and white spots on his body will disappear in his white fleece eventually.
-You can clearly see the brownish trimmings on his ears and the greyish mouth.
+You can clearly see the brownish trimmings on his ears and the grayish mouth.

 Both are full of life and healthy and Little Ann is the best mom one can get.

 So I took the lamb home and went back with worm medication and gave each remaining lamb a shot that will kill the worms.
-Never had this severe infection before in lambs that young.
+I never had this severe worm infection before in such young lambs.